50 Years After Apollo 11, Ohio’s Aerospace Contributions are Still Mission Critical

 On July 20, 1969, Neil Armstrong stepped out of the lunar module and onto the surface of the moon.
-It’s a remarkable day in the history of mankind, and as it happens, for Ohio as well.
+It was a remarkable day in the history of mankind, and as it happens, for Ohio as well.

 As early as the late 1940s, the Lewis Research Center in Cleveland (now the NASA Glenn Research Center) studied the propulsion technology used to make a trip to the moon possible.
 The initial test was small, but eventually grew and laid the groundwork for the second stage of the Saturn V rocket, which would carry the Apollo missions from Earth.
 Even the name “Apollo” can claim origins in Ohio.